-A repeat drinking and driving offender may be looking at a longer period of probation, up to 2 years, with the possibility of some jail time.
-There are many steps that we can recommend to those charged with a repeat offense to reduce the likelihood of incarceration in almost every Macomb County District Court.
+Repeat DUI Offender: A repeat drinking and driving offender may be looking at a longer period of probation, up to 2 years, with the possibility of some jail time.
+There are many steps that we can recommend to those charged with a repeat offense to reduce the likelihood of incarceration in almost every court.

 The 37th District Court Probation Department: 8300 Common Road, Warren, Michigan 48093

 The 37th District Court has its own probation department which is located in the Court building at 8300 Common Road, Warren, Michigan.
 Both Centerline and Warren use the probation department at this address.
 It is within the judge’s discretion whether or not to place an individual on probation after being convicted of a crime or drunk driving offense.
 In many cases that qualify as isolated incidents, we may be able to convince the judge that probation, also known as community supervision, is not necessary.
 When probation is imposed, the judge may require reporting or non-reporting.
 For obvious reasons, no probation or non-reporting is preferable.
 The probation department utilizes on-line reporting.
 When allowed to report on-line, the probationer is not required to personally appear at the probation department to report unless otherwise instructed to do so.
 The maximum period of probation that can be imposed in the 37th District Court is 2 years.
 However, our experience is that probation is rarely imposed for more than 1 year for most misdemeanor offenses.

 Traffic Violations in the 37th District Court: Reduced to Avoid Points and Record of any Conviction!